Fast and General Simulation of L\'evy-driven Ornstein Uhlenbeck processes for Energy Derivatives: Applications and Numerical Results

-In the NTS case, we consider the set of parameters $(b, \sigma, \kappa, \theta) = (0.2162, 0.201, 0.256, 0)$, taken from \citet{cummins2017} and we let $\alpha$ vary.
-Finally, for what concerns FFT ``hyperparameters'', we choose $M = 16$ and select $h$ as suggested in Section \ref{sec:thealgorithm}.\footnote{Similar conclusions have been derived with different parameter sets; they are available upon request.}
+All processes are simulated on a yearly time-horizon ($t=1$), with the initial condition $X_0=0$.
+For OU-TS and TS-OU processes, as in \citet{sabino2022fast}, we select the parameters $(b, \beta_p, \beta_n, c_p, c_n, \gamma_c) = (0.1, 2.5, 3.5, 0.5, 1, 0)$ and let $\alpha_p$ and $\alpha_n$ vary over the range of admissible values, setting $\alpha := \alpha_p=\alpha_n$.
+For OU-NTS and NTS-OU processes, following \citet{cummins2017}, we consider the parameters $(b, \sigma, \kappa, \theta) = (0.2162, 0.201, 0.256, 0)$ and let $\alpha$ vary.\footnote{Similar conclusions have been derived with different parameter sets and are available upon request.} Finally, for the FFT numerical parameters, we choose $M = 16$, while $h$ and $a$ are selected so as to minimise the numerical error, as suggested in Section \ref{ssec:aruleofthumbforparameterselection}.

-Table \ref{tab:cumulants_plain} shows the numerical results, obtained by simulating $10^7$ realisations for each process and for every choice of $\alpha$.
-The true cumulants are deduced using the formulas in Lemma \ref{prop:TScumulants} and \ref{prop:NTScumulants}.
-In all cases, our simulation algorithm appears to be extremely accurate and can reproduce the true cumulants up to the fourth decimal digit.
+Table \ref{tab:cumulants_plain} shows the accuracy results, obtained by simulating $10^7$ realisations for each process and for different choices of $\alpha$.
+The true cumulants are deduced using the relationships \eqref{eq:oulevycumulant} and \eqref{eq:levyoucumulant}, together with the formulas in Lemmas \ref{prop:TScumulants} and \ref{prop:NTScumulants}.
+In all cases, our FGMC simulation algorithm appears to be extremely accurate, reproducing the true cumulants up to the fourth decimal digit.

-Moreover, Table \ref{tab:computational_times_plain} highlights the other important result: the improvement in terms of computational times is extremely relevant.
-We report the simulation times for the previous experiments (where the time horizon is $t=1/12$), together with the ones obtained selecting a longer time horizon $t=1$.
-We remind in this regard that the monthly ($t=1/12$) and the yearly ($t=1$) scales are the typical ones in the energy markets.
+Table \ref{tab:computational_times_plain} highlights the other important result: the improvement in terms of computational time is extremely relevant.
+Across all processes, our simulation technique consistently outperforms the ED schemes, being at least one order of magnitude faster, and the computational times remain relatively constant across the values of the parameter $\alpha$.
+This is not true for the ED methods, where the results are highly sensitive to parameter choice, as a consequence of the acceptance/rejection algorithms.

-Across all processes, our simulation technique consistently outperforms the exact algorithms, being at least one order of magnitude faster (and in some cases nearly achieving a four-orders-of-magnitude improvement), and computational times remain relatively constant across the values of the parameter $\alpha$ with the FGMC.
-This is not true for the exact decomposition methods, where the results highlight their high sensitivity to parameter choices: a consequence of the acceptance/rejection algorithms, as already underlined in Section \ref{sec:overview}.
+For reference, the time required to simulate $10^7$ samples of the Gaussian OU --~the simplest OU process~-- is 0.17 seconds.
+Hence, FGMC achieves results that are comparable in magnitude to this benchmark model, which is simulated by sampling only a Gaussian r.v.

-Finally, the FGMC allows extending the MC simulation also to the asymmetric NTS Lévy-driven OU processes.
-The existing literature on exact decomposition simulation has uniquely focused on the symmetric case \citep[cf.][]{sabino2022exact} with the only exception of $\alpha=0$ \citep{sabino2020ouvg}.
+Finally, the FGMC allows the extension of the MC simulation also to the asymmetric Lévy-driven OU processes of NTS type.
+The existing literature on ED simulation has focused exclusively on the symmetric case \citep[cf.][]{sabino2022exact} with the only exception of $\alpha=0$ \citep{sabino2020ouvg}.